-Parents have the ability to submit attendance reasons through Family Access instead of calling their child's school.
-Through Family Access, attendance may be entered on that day (illness) or for future events (doctor's appointment).
-In all cases, parents should provide an explanation of their child's absence by 10:00 A.M. on the day of the absence.
-If a submission in Family Access has not been done or the school does not receive a phone call from the parent, the school will contact you at home or your place of employment.
+Parents have the option to report their child's attendance reasons through Family Access, thereby avoiding the need to call the school.
+Through Family Access, attendance may be entered on the day of the absence, such as for illness or for future occurrences like medical appointments.
+In all cases, parents must submit an explanation of their child's absence by 10:00 A.M. on the day of the absence.
+If no submission is made through Family Access and the school does not receive a phone call, the school will contact the parent.
 Excused absences must be verified by the parent stating the date and specific reason for each absence.
-Consecutive days of absence (for serious or contagious illness or medical treatment) that are verified by a physician's excuse will be treated as one absence period for the purpose of official parent warnings.
-Every day a student is absent will be counted for the purpose of attendance records.
-If the absence of a student appears to be questionable or excessive, the school staff will work with the parents to improve their child's attendance.
-If a student accumulates a minimum of ten unexcused absences, a referral to St. Joseph County Truancy Prevention Center (C.A.S.I.E.
-Center) may be made.
+A parent may report consecutive absence dates, due to serious or contagious illnesses, verified by a physician's note, through one Family Access report or phone call to the school.
+After 10 days of absences due to illness, a doctor's note will be requested for future absences.
+Each day of absence will be recorded in attendance records.

+If a student's absences raise concerns or appear excessive, school personnel will collaborate with parents to improve their child's attendance.
+When a student has 5 or more days of unexcused absences within a school year, school staff will engage with the parents or guardians of such students to formulate a plan aimed at improving attendance.
+(Senate Enrolled Act 282.)
+When a student has 10 days or more days of unexcused absences within a school year, the student is defined as habitually truant and the school is required to report the habitually truant student to the County Prosecutor's office in accordance with Senate Enrolled Act 282.
+PHM will partner with the County Prosecutor's office and the St. Joseph County Truancy Prevention Center (C.A.S.I.E Center) to provide support to families and to ensure we are in compliance with all Indiana state attendance statutes.